-We participate in an offer vs. serve for breakfast and lunch at all schools except for the Pre-K and Kindergarten schools.
-Offer vs. Serve allows students to choose 3 or 4 of the items offered for breakfast, and 3 to 5 of the components offered for lunch, with one item being a fruit or vegetable.
-This gives students the opportunity-to select only items they will eat and helps to prevent food waste.
+We participate in an offer vs. serve for breakfast and lunch, which allows students to choose 3 or 4 of the items offered for breakfast, and 3 to 5 of the components offered for lunch, with one item being a fruit or vegetable.
+This gives students the opportunity to select only items they will eat and helps to prevent plate waste.